 Following further garrison duties in Britain, Ireland and Gibraltar, it amalgamated with the 91st (Princess Louise’s Argyllshire Highlanders) Regiment in July 1881 to form Princess Louise’s (Argyll and Sutherland) Highlanders.

-Explore the history and collections of the 93rd (Sutherland Highlanders) Regiment by visiting The Argyll and Sutherland Highlanders Museum at Stirling Castle.
+Discover more about the 93rd (Sutherland Highlanders) Regiment of Foot by visiting the Argyll and Sutherland Highlander Regimental Museum at Stirling Castle.